kaiougw/SBW-removal-profile/README.md

     return Zm
 ```

-Any finite values whose absolute distance from the median is greater than $k\times MAD$ is marked as outliers and is replaced with `NaN`. $k$ is the outlier threshold, which has been set to 4.
+Any finite values whose absolute distance from the median is greater than $k\times MAD$ are marked as outliers and are replaced with `NaN`. $k$ is the outlier threshold, which has been set to 4.
 (A lower $k$ is a stricter filter that would mask more data as outliers.)
 The function returns a copy of the input array with outliers replaced with `NaN`.